HalmonCelman/ST7735S_LIB/README.md

 ## Usage(recommended way):
 - Add as a submodule
+- **! if you are using some special compiler flags you should set them as properties (see below) !**
 - in CMakeLists.txt add as a subdirectory
 - write driver file: [How to write driver file?](driver_file.md)
 - create driver library